Hawkesbury and Nepean Wars: 1790–1791: Governor Phillip's military expeditions

-Early morning on 14 January 1791, the detachment marched towards the Bidjigal territory with Captain Hill and Captain Tench in command.
-The first sighting occurred at a beach head from where five natives managed to escape.
-Shortly after, they marched into a small native village which had already been deserted, and three canoes filled with natives were seen making their way across to the opposite side of the river.
+The expedition set out on 14 December.
+It was the largest military operation since the founding of the colony, comprising Tench, Lieutenants William Dawes and John Poulden, and 46 marines.
+The first sighting of natives occurred at a beach head from where five managed to escape.
+Shortly after, the expedition marched into a small native village which had already been deserted, and three canoes filled with natives were seen making their way across to the opposite side of the river.
 After searching the village, no weapons of war were found.
+On 17 December after three days of unsuccessful searching Tench ordered a return to Sydney Cove to gather supplies.